hmrc/customs-data-store/README.md

 ## POST /update-email

-An endpoint to update the verified email address for a given EORI and removes undeliverable information
+An endpoint to update the verified email address for a given EORI and removes undeliverable information.

 ### Example request